 Design and Construction

 In fact, this design fits over the ear nicely.
-The wider opening of the M100s proves accompanying the longer form factor of the ear, instead of wasting space on the sides.
+The wider opening of the M100s proves to accompany the longer form factor of the ear, instead of wasting space on the sides.

 Each of these earcups can be customized to fit the look you want as well.
 The outside of each allows for plates to easily be changed out, completely changing the look of the headphones.